 Can I reduce what I pay in Business Rates?

-You can apply for rural rate relief [252kb] if your business is in a rural area with a population below 3,000 and is the only village shop or post office with a rateable value of up to £8,500 or the only public house or petrol station with a rateable value of up to £12,500.
+You can Apply for Rural Rate relief [135kb] if your business is in a rural area with a population below 3,000 and is the only village shop or post office with a rateable value of up to £8,500 or the only public house or petrol station with a rateable value of up to £12,500.

-The Chancellor in the Spring Budget of 8 March 2017 announced further support for ratepayers who had increased bills as a result of the 2017 revaluation.
-This additional support is not reflected in the above explanatory notes.
+The Spring 2017 Budget announced further support for ratepayers who had increased bills as a result of the 2017 revaluation.

 The GOV.UK website also has useful information on business rates and business rates reliefs.